anakhaei/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 2. Filter lane pixels

-I used a combination of color and gradient thresholds to generate a binary image.
-I implemented this step in block #41 in 'carnd_advanced_lane_line.ipynd' file.
+I used a combination of color (saturation) and gradient thresholds to generate a binary image.
+I implemenetd the code in 'Filter Images' section of 'carnd_advanced_lane_line.ipynb' file.
 Here is an example of the applied filters in sample pictures:

 ![alt text][image3]